cloudfoundry/docs-bosh/content/azs.md

 **bosh stop dummy/7e433b3e-2db8-46bf-883a-1c5300dfe104 --hard**

 > When using the `--hard` flag bosh will additionally delete the vm after it stopoed the jobs.
-The bosh task logs will not show `Deleting unneede instances dummy...` because `--hard` will delete the actual vm but not the instance from the deployment state.
+The bosh task logs will not show `Deleting unneeded instances dummy...` because `--hard` will delete the actual vm but not the instance from the deployment state.

 ```
 Task 70345 | 13:09:03 | Updating instance dummy: dummy/7e433b3e-2db8-46bf-883a-1c5300dfe104 (3)